RuiCarneiro/DistributeVideo/README.md

 Don't give me the talk, where I live, most of the TV shows that I watch aren't legally avaliable.
 Netflix does exist, but the catalog is very poor and late, and the price doesn't reflect that.

+## Thanks

+To whom did write the Levenshtein distance for Wikipedia.